TRINITY — The COVID-19 pandemic has claimed another locally owned eatery, dashing an Archdale couple’s lifelong dream in the process.

 The Sugar Rush opened in Thomasville about two years ago as a dessertery, but moved about a year ago to its current location on N.C.
 62, across from Braxton Craven Middle School.
 The move to Trinity — in a building formerly occupied by Trinity Grill — allowed the couple to expand from selling only desserts to running a full-fledged cafe.

 “We’d been driving by this place for 19 years, and we finally caught it open,” Boyd said, explaining that he and his wife have lived in this area for 19 years.

 “It’s always been our dream to have a little cafe and grill to do homemade cooking.
 It’s country-style — beans and taters and cornbread, stuff like that, food we were raised on.
 My wife can cook just about anything.”

 According to Boyd, business was booming until mid-March, when the pandemic gripped the country and began scaring customers away.

 “We’re not a very big place — I think we can seat about 30 or something like that — so with guidelines and social distancing, we can’t get people far enough apart to where they’re comfortable,” Boyd said.

 The Sugar Rush shut down around May for about a month and a half, then reopened, but business simply hasn’t picked up enough for the couple to keep the place open, Boyd said.
-They’d been considering closing for the past month before finally making the decision last week, he added.
+They’d been considering closing for the past month before finally making the decision two weeks ago, he added.